steven liu

 fp16 is half-precision and takes up 16 bits in memory.
 1 bit for the sign, 5 bits for the exponent, and 10 bits for the significand.

-bf16 is also half-precision but can represent a wider range of values.
+bf16 is also half-precision but represents a wider range of values.
 1 bit for the sign, 8 bits for the exponent, and 7 bits for the significand.

 PyTorch loads a model in fp32 by default even if the model weights are in fp16 because you can't access the model until after you've loaded it with from_pretrained().

-It is a waste of memory to load a model in fp32 and then again in fp16.
-To avoid this, use the torch_dtype argument in from_pretrained to explicitly set the dtype.
+Loading a model in fp32 and again in fp16 wastes memory.
+Use the dtype argument in from_pretrained to explicitly set the dtype to avoid this.

-I recommend using the "auto" option to let Transformers automatically get the dtype from the model weights.
+I recommend using the "auto" option to let Transformers automatically get the most optimal dtype from the model weights.

 import torch